What Is FATCA – Practical Info You Need To Know

-Prior to the implementation of FATCA, some U.S. investors were able to use a tax loophole to avoid paying taxes on dividends.
+Before the implementation of FATCA, some U.S. investors were able to use a tax loophole.
+This is to avoid paying taxes on dividends.
 FATCA closes this loophole.

 How It Affects Foreign Financial Institutions

-Under FATCA, foreign financial institutions can either elect to become “participating” institutions, or they can submit to a 30 percent withholding tax.
-When a foreign financial institution decides to be a participating institution, it enters into an agreement with the IRS in which it promises to comply with FATCA requirements.
+Under FATCA, foreign financial institutions can elect to become “participating” institutions.
+They can also submit to a 30 percent withholding tax.
+When a foreign financial institution decides to be a participating institution, it agrees with the IRS in which promises to comply with FATCA requirements.
 In addition to reporting specific information about every account held by a U.S. taxpayer on an annual basis, FATCA also requires participating institutions to comply with any requests from the IRS for additional information about an account.